johnnylieu/py_filtering_exercise/README.md

 ![class, constructor, and function](https://raw.githubusercontent.com/johnnylieu/py_filtering_exercise/main/task%203/1.bmp "class, constructor, and function")

-Then I created a global function called main() which has a variable called beginFilter which takes the terminal parameters.
+Then I created a function called main() which has a variable called beginFilter which takes the terminal parameters.
 Then I called the startFilter() function in main().

 if __ name __=="main": will run the main() function if this is the main file which it is.